The Dix Range

 Dix Mountain is a challenging peak that should only be attempted by experienced hikers, especially in winter, so make sure you are prepared.
 Snowshoes are necessary, and snow spikes and crampons are needed to climb the exposed upper reaches of the peak, especially if ascending the Beckhorn Trail from Elk Lake.
 Most people, if tackling Dix Mountain only in the winter, choose to go from the Round Pond trailhead.
 Plan on temperatures in the higher elevations being at least 20 degrees colder than at the trailhead, not including the windchill.
 Bring several extra non-cotton layers, a headlamp with spare batteries, extra food, a windbreaker, goggles, a face mask, and supplies for spending the night in case of an emergency.

 Does Dix Mountain sound amazing, but a little more than you want to tackle right now?
-No need to stress, with over 2000 miles of hiking trails in the Adirondacks we are sure we can find the perfect hike for you.
+With the Adirondack Hub being at the center of so many trails, we’re sure to find the best hike for you!

 How to get there